Introduction

 How to Talk to Your Vet About Cannabis for Pets

-- Ask your vet if they are familiar with cannabinoid therapy
+- Ask if they are familiar with cannabinoid therapy.

-- Start with CBD-only products unless advised otherwise
+- Start with CBD-only formulations unless otherwise advised.